General information about Mold Avoiders may be found in this Paradigm Change blog article.

 28. If you recall someone posting something in Mold Avoiders and now cannot find it, please do not submit posts asking other people to help you look for it.
 Note that it is fine to post questions asking for general information on particular topics in the standalone forum, and so phrasing requests in that way is a possibility.

 29. Please do not use the “Reply” function in the Facebook group.
 Instead, please write any comments that you have all the way at the bottom of the thread.
 This saves considerable amounts of my time, of the moderators’ time, and of other members’ time, since otherwise we have to read the entire threads over and over again in order to see all the comments.

 30. If others are using the Reply function on a Facebook thread, any group member may post the following comment either as a Reply or at the bottom of the thread: “Lisa requests that the Reply function not be used in this group. www.paradigmchange.me/reply/” Because it is distracting to the general discussion, there are to be no other comments about the Reply function issue in the group (e.g. please do not criticize or defend the group policy, apologize or provide explanations with regard to having used the function, promise not to use the function again, or make any similar remarks).
 The help of group members in reminding others not to use the Reply function is appreciated.

-31. For the time being, please do not bring up directly or indirectly any so-called “brain retraining” or “neural retraining” programs – such as the Dynamic Neural Retraining System/DNRS (sold by Annie Hopper) or The Gupta Programme (sold by Ashtok Gupta) – in the Mold Avoiders group except on the designated thread.
+31. Please do not bring up directly or indirectly any so-called “brain retraining” or “neural retraining” programs – such as the Dynamic Neural Retraining System/DNRS (sold by Annie Hopper) or The Gupta Programme (sold by Ashtok Gupta) – in the Mold Avoiders group except on the designated thread.
 Previous discussions of this topic may be found in the Brain Retraining section of the standalone forum.